Soundking DM20 Digital Mixing Desk - 16 Input - 8 Output

 The 10 internal signal busses allow for routing any of the input signals into a bus for group signal processing the output.
 The BUS button activates the faders to control the volume of the bus sends.
 Each bus can be routed to any of the 8 outputs.

-Wireless Operation via iPad
+Wireless Operation via iPad or Android

 High Definition Digital Audio Processing with 4th Generation DSP